Frank Hamilton Short

 A lifelong Republican, Short unsuccessfully ran in 1888 for Fresno County district attorney.
 He was a delegate to the Republican National Conventions in St. Louis, Missouri in 1896 and in Chicago, Illinois in 1904, where he was on the sub-committee that drafted the party platform.
 In 1912 he actively campaigned for the re-election of President Taft in opposition to Progressive Party candidate Theodore Roosevelt.
 Short ran for a seat in the California State Senate in 1906, but lost by fewer than 400 votes.
 He was mentioned as a possible candidate for California governor in 1902, and as a United States Senate candidate in 1904.

 In 1911, he challenged former President Roosevelt at the Commonwealth Club in San Francisco, California, again on the issue of the Western States' rights to develop federal lands.
 In his argument, Short used a metaphor of Uncle Sam having four sons, East, North, South, and West.
 Uncle Sam transferred to his three oldest sons, East, North, and South, all their share of his estate.
 Then after the youngest brother began to show the real value of the left-over portion of their father's estate, the older brothers began to look with covetous eyes upon their younger brother's inheritance.
 Then the elder brothers complained to Uncle Sam that he should not have given them the land and to atone for his mistake, he should hold the younger brother's share for the benefit of all four of them.
 Short later published a written rebuttal to President Roosevelt's Commonwealth Club speech.

-Short died after a long illness in San Francisco, California and was buried in Mountain View Cemetery in Fresno, California.